SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

 - You can apply conditions to only one layer of the template.
 See [Adding conditional cases to a layer](#adding-conditional-cases-to-a-layer).

-- You can discard any unsatisfactory layers without affecting the entire template.
+- You can discard any layers you no longer need without affecting the entire template.

 - You can mask layers so that they are temporarily hidden without the need to delete them.

-- ...

 If one layer is positioned higher than another, the higher layer will appear in front of the lower one.
 To **change the order of layers**, click the ![*Drag-and-drop*](~/user-guide/images/drag-and-drop.png) button and drag the layer up or down in the *Layers* tab.
 Release the mouse button when you reach the position where you want to place the selected layer.

 ![Change order layers](~/user-guide/images/Change_Order_Layers.gif)<br/>*The Template Editor in DataMiner 10.4.1*

 To **temporarily mask a layer** within the Template Editor, hover the mouse pointer over the layer and click the *eye* icon in the lower right corner.
-This action renders the layer invisible while modifying the template.
-To bring the layer back into view, click the *eye* icon once more.
+This action renders the layer invisible while you modify the template.
+To bring the layer back into view, click the *eye* icon again.

 > [!TIP]
 > If you want to render a layer invisible in the final result, you can mask the layer by adjusting its properties in the *Settings* pane.
 See [Specifying layer properties](#specifying-layer-properties).

 To **delete a layer**, hover the mouse pointer over the layer and click the *delete* button in the top-right corner.
-Alternatively, select the layer in the preview and press the *Delete* button on your keyboard.
+Alternatively, select the layer in the preview and press *Delete* on your keyboard.

 To **add a new layer**, [add a new tool](#adding-new-layers) in the *Tools* tab.